How to Store Information

 Sources of Information

-So how exactly does my information gathering look like?
+So how exactly does my information gathering look?

-Most of my regular information I consume via Feedly (Pro).
+Most of the regular information I consume via Feedly (Pro).
 Every article that I find interesting, I save directly to Pocket, which is extremely easy with Feedly.

 I also shoot photos of things I want to remember and store them in Apple Photos (they get synced automatically to Google Photos).
 Selected photos I send from Apple Photos to Evernote.